DayuanTan/SUMO_Guide_with_Examples/dayuan/3rdSumoTraCI.md

 There are several methods to generate routes for SUMO.
 DUAROUTER is one of them.
 [DUAROUTER (dynamic user assignment (DUA) router)](https://sumo.dlr.de/docs/DUAROUTER.html) is used to turn your trips into routes.
 Another popular way is using Randomization `Tools/Trip#randomTrips.py`, which is a quick way to get some traffic if you do not have access to any measurements but the results are highly unrealistic.
 See [Tools/Trip#randomTrips.py](https://sumo.dlr.de/docs/Tools/Trip.html#randomtripspy).

+In the official example, it use [`python runner.py`](../docs/tutorial/traci_tls/) to generate the route and run the example.

 ## Step 6: Run

-Then I set up some configurations for running into file ["dayuan.sumocfg"](../docs/tutorial/quickstart_dyt/data/dayuan.sumocfg), includeing net-file ["dayuan.net.xml"](../docs/tutorial/quickstart_dyt/data/dayuan.net.xml), route-files ["dayuan.rou.xml"](../docs/tutorial/quickstart_dyt/data/dayuan.rou.xml) and gui-settings-file ["dayuan.settings.xml"](../docs/tutorial/quickstart_dyt/data/dayuan.settings.xml).
+Then I set up some configurations for running into file ["dayuan.cross.sumocfg"](../docs/tutorial/traci_tls_dyt/data/dayuan.cross.sumocfg), includeing net-file ["dayuan.cross.net.xml"](../docs/tutorial/traci_tls_dyt/data/dayuan.cross.net.xml), route-files ["dayuan.cross.rou.xml"](../docs/tutorial/traci_tls_dyt/data/dayuan.cross.rou.xml) and gui-settings-file ["dayuan.cross.settings.xml"](../docs/tutorial/traci_tls_dyt/data/dayuan.cross.settings.xml).

 After having all above, we can run the simulation using this command `sumo-gui -c dayuan.sumocfg`.